Gambling in the United States: Lotteries

 The classic lottery is a drawing in which each contestant buys a combination of numbers.
 Plays are usually non-exclusive, meaning that two or more ticket holders may buy the same combination.
 The lottery organization then draws the winning combination of 5-8 numbers, usually from 1 to 50, using a randomized, automatic ball tumbler machine.

 To win, contestants match their combinations of numbers with the drawn combination.
 The combination may be in any order, except in some "mega ball" lotteries, where the "mega" number for the combination must match the ball designated as the "mega ball" in the winning combination.
 If there are multiple winners, they split the winnings, also known as the "Jackpot".
 Winnings are currently subject to federal income taxes as ordinary income.
 Winnings can be awarded as a yearly annuity or as a lump sum, depending on lottery rules.

 Most states have state-sponsored and multi-state lotteries.
 There are only five states that do not sell lottery tickets: Alabama, Alaska, Hawaii, Nevada, and Utah.
 In some states, revenues from lotteries are designated for a specific budgetary purpose, such as education.
 Other states put lottery revenue into the general fund.

 Multi-jurisdictional lotteries generally have larger jackpots due to the greater number of tickets sold.
-The Mega Millions and Powerball games are the biggest of such lotteries in terms of numbers of participating states.
+The Mega Millions and Powerball games are the largest of such lotteries in terms of numbers of participating states.